 On the other hand, if you're dealing with chronic emotional stress or an ongoing situation, hair loss can become chronic and harder to treat.

 When it comes to treating hair loss, early intervention is key to achieving the best results.
-Start your online consult with a Pilot doctor today to find the right treatment for you.
+Start your online consult with a Pilot practitioner today to find the right treatment for you.

 How long does hair loss occur after losing weight?